Resources and accumulation: the politics of economic growth

 - the exploitation and governance of natural resources.

 Broad-based economic growth is important for achieving inclusive development.
-It may provide material benefits for the majority of the population (including those living in poverty), and also allow governments in developing countries to mount tax-financed social provisioning programmes for people living in poverty.
+It may provide material benefits for the majority of the population (including those living in poverty), and also allow governments in developing countries to mount tax-financed social provision programmes for people living in poverty.
 Patterns of economic growth also matter for inclusive development.
 We examine the political determinants of inclusive growth processes that lead to the creation of productive jobs among people in poverty, including women and socially disadvantaged groups.

 Surprisingly little is known about the dynamics of growth within countries: why it accelerates and decelerates, what political drivers sustain it, and how policymakers can ensure that its benefits are shared inclusively by all.
 ESID researchers are analysing transitions between crisis, stagnation, stable growth and miracle growth.
 Through cases in Bangladesh, Cambodia, Ghana and Uganda, we are investigating the politics of growth dynamics, testing such factors as political settlements, state capacity, elite commitment or state-business relations.